Victory Day (9 May): Other events

 Traditions such as the Victory Relay Race are held on jubilee anniversaries.
 In 2013, Turkmenistan conducted live-fire military exercises "Galkan-2013" (Shield-2013) dedicated to the 68th anniversary of the Victory, observed by President Gurbanguly Berdymukhamedov at the Kelyata Training Center of the Ministry of Defence of Turkmenistan in the Bäherden District of the Ahal Region.
-In 2016, Moldovan Defence Minister Anatol Șalaru attended a display of vehicles from the Moldovan National Army and the United States Army in the central park of Chisinau.
+In 2016, Moldovan Defence Minister Anatol Șalaru attended a display of vehicles from the Moldovan National Army and the United States Army in the central park of Chișinău.
 In April 2020, an official in the Western Military District of Russia announced that an air show would be held at Kubinka air base in Victory Day.

 On Victory Day, many books on topics such as the war such as Panfilov's Twenty-Eight Guardsmen are published.
 On the eve of the diamond jubilee, President Vladimir Putin, at the request of Chancellor Sebastian Kurz, gave a live address broadcast Austrian TV channel ORF.